XiaoYangsCode/ranger_config/doc/iterm_doc.md

 3. Change theme

-	we use defalte theme, if you want to change, change`.zshrc`
+	we use defalte theme, if you want to change, change`.zshrc`, and install Nerd font from [https://github.com/ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts)
 ```bash
 ZSH_THEME="robbyrussell"
 ```